jorexdeveloper/java-utils/ScientificCalculator/README.md

 ##### EXAMPLE

-Change to the directory `JavaUtils` (in the zip file), then excecute included class supplying any of the desired options above. (options must be the last)
+Change to the directory `JavaUtils` (in the zip file), then excecute included class supplying any of the desired options above (options must be the last).

 ```shell
 java -cp ./ScientificCalculator/ jorex.programs.calc.Hiculator